Aquafina-water-bottle/jp-mining-note/docs/docs/modding.md

-# Modding the Note
+# Compile-Time Options
 After running `main.py` (or `make.py`), a new file `config/config.py` should appear.
 The compile-time options can be found in this file.

-## QuickStart: Vocab Cards
-If you want to skip the details below and get the options to create an optimized vocab card, see the dropdown below.
+An example set of compile-time options to create a more optimized vocab card is shown below.

-??? info "Vocab card compile-time options"
+??? quote "Vocab card compile-time options example"

     ```json
     "compile-options": {
         "keybinds-enabled": False,

+        "hardcoded-runtime-options": True,

         "always-filled-fields": [],